MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 	*  Quote -
 	*  Serviceability -
 	*  ProductOrder - Contains the API definitions for inter-carrier service ordering capability.
 *  documentation - This contains the documents required to review as part of this API that have not fully completed the standards process and are thus not publicly available on the MEF website.
+The user is encouraged to review documents in the order of the links below rather than going into this directory.

 All supersceded files can be found in the Git history, if needed.